ObstinateOtter/word_finder/README.md

 A program that finds the word from an incomplete one.
 Download the .txt to from the repository.

-MAKE SURE YOU ADD THE FILE ADDRESS OF THE TXT FILE TO THE CODE!
+MAKE SURE YOU ADD THE FILE ADDRESS OF THE TXT FILE TO THE CODE!!!

 The dataset of words was compiled by @dwyl